bjss-data-academy/python-essentials/04-data-structures.md

 Python comes with powerful data structures built in to the language.
 They form a rich variety of ways to organise, group, store and find data.

+Code for this section can be found at [src/data-structures.py](/src/data-structures.py)

 ## Tuple

 A tuple is a simple group of values.
 The values may or may not be related to each other, although it is less mind-bending if they are related.